 Well, if anyone on your gift list is a foodie – we have the gift guide for you.

-Below are some fun, Northwest-inspired gifts that are sure to be a hit with the healthy food-lover on your list (even if that person may be you!).
+That said, below are some fun, Northwest-inspired gifts that are sure to be a hit with the healthy food lover on your list (even if that person may be you!).

 Healthy Meal Delivery

-Your friends may like to cook, but do they like going grocery shopping?
-Every now and then it’s nice to come home from a long day at work and know that you’ve got something delicious and nutritious already waiting for you in the fridge.
+Your friends may like to eat delicious foods, but do they like cooking?
+Every now and then it’s nice to come home from a long day at work and know that you’ve got something delicious and nutritious already waiting for you on the dining table.
+To do that, you may need to choose a healthy meal (from Online menus for restaurants) and then place an order before heading home through a food delivery service.

 Set your friends and family members up for success in the kitchen and sign them up for a virtual cooking class.